Create a multi-platform pipeline

 Azure Pipelines shows you the YAML file that it will use to create your pipeline.

-Select Save and run, and then select the option to Commit directly to the master branch.
+Select Save and run, and then select the option to Commit directly to the main branch.

 The YAML file is pushed to your GitHub repository, and a new build is automatically started.
 Wait for the build to finish.